StokicDusan/DiffBits/README.md

 * argv1:
 Name of the file

-:warning: *Note:* Other input will result in an error
+:warning: *Note:* file has to be in the working directory.

 #### 3. Test the script
 The script can be tested using the test_bits file provided in the repo.